 It is filled with works of both contemporary and medieval artists.

-The interest in this unique museum lies in the fact that the exhibitions do not focus on finished artwork but rather on various forms of art in their stages of making or first ideas of the artists.
+The interest in this unique museum lies in the fact that the exhibitions do not focus on finished artwork but rather on various forms of art in their stages of making or the first ideas of the artists.

-The displays range from pencil sketches, to huge plaster sculptures and paintings from all around the world.
+The displays range from pencil sketches to huge plaster sculptures and paintings from all around the world.

 The garden is said to have existed since the 17th century and enjoys a large number of visitors every year.

-Stroll Through the Narrow Streets of The Old Town
+Stroll through the Narrow Streets of the Old Town

 Head out on a warm afternoon to peek into adorable little antique stores hidden away in corners and marvel at the quaint little cottages that sit crowded against each other on either side of the beautiful streets.